-4.0 Mitigation Monitoring Program Table
+5.0 Mitigation Monitoring Program Table

-Table 5 presents the APMs and mitigation measures and incorporates all changes to the project, APMs, and mitigation measures that were made as a result of public review of the Draft EIR, dated September 2014.
+Table 5 presents the project's APMs and mitigation measures and incorporates all changes to the project, APMs, and mitigation measures that were made as a result of public review of the Draft EIR, dated September 2014.

-A copy of the table should be kept with each crew working on the project, and all supervisory staff working on the project should be familiar with its contents.
-Energy Division staff will use a modified version of the MMCRP table to accurately track the status of APMs and mitigation measures.
+A copy of Table 5 should be kept with each crew working on the project, and all supervisory staff working on the project should be familiar with its contents.